irene-1308/final-project-innovation-collective/README.md

 ### MVP5

-- Account based authentication (so signup and login pages) rather than session based authentication.
+- Account-based authentication (so signup and login pages) rather than session-based authentication.

 ## Supporting Documentation